Headquarters in China slated to open in 2017

 Johnson Controls grows its presence in the largest automotive and building market in the world

-Due to an increasing presence in the market, Johnson Controls will open a second global corporate headquarters in Shanghai in 2017.
+Due to an increasing presence in the market, Johnson Controls will open an Asia-Pacific headquarters in Shanghai in June 2017.

 Broad manufacturing footprint